angular/angular/aio/content/guide/router.md

 from which it can determine the component to display.

 A router has no routes until you configure it.
-The following example creates four route definitions, configures the router via the `RouterModule.forRoot` method, and adds the result to the `AppModule`'s `imports` array.
+The following example creates five route definitions, configures the router via the `RouterModule.forRoot` method, and adds the result to the `AppModule`'s `imports` array.